 This parenting style increases the bond between parents and kids as well as provides them with support during difficult times.

-Positive parents focus more on positive reinforcement of good behaviours and thus increasing the self-esteem of kids by gentle encouragement.
+Positive parents focus more on positive reinforcement of good behaviors and thus increase the self-esteem of kids through gentle encouragement.

 One of the positive parenting skills used is empathy.
 And that makes positive parenting different from other parenting styles like authoritarian parenting where the emotional needs of the kids are not considered well.